 How do Animoji work?

 Face ID is a facial-recognition feature developed by Apple.
-It launched in 2017 on the iPhone X but it's on all iPhones since that device, except the iPhone SE (2020), and it will be on future iPhones too.
+It launched in 2017 on the iPhone X but it's on all iPhones since that device, except the iPhone SE (2020), and it will likely be on future iPhones too.